vmware/terraform-provider-avi/examples/aws/cluster_stages/README.md

 *** avi_app – This will deploy the web servers backend and configure your virtual servers <br/>

 NOTE: Check the single cluster option as well.

+*** DELETE
+To delete your env you must start from the bottom up so reverse order.